Working on your application to PSU? Here’s everything you need to know to get the job done.

 - PSU recommends saving a copy of your completed application to keep for your files.

-- There are selective requirements for applicants seeking admission to PSU’s Art or Music, Theatre and Dance programs.
+- There are selective requirements for applicants seeking admission to PSU’s Music, Theatre and Dance programs.

 - The application process is also slightly different for Transfer students.